atomiqio/generator-atomiq/README.md

  * `node make debug` - run with debugging support in container or locally (--local)
  * `node make watch` - when anything in src changes, re-transpile to dist
  * `node make monitor` - when anything in dist changes, restart server in container or locally (--local)
- * `node make host` - get Docker machine IP:PORT for the app running in a container
+ * `node make host` - get Docker machine IP:PORT for the app running in a container (app must be running)

 Features: